ucberkeley/matlab-parallel-2018/intro.md

 All computations are done by submitting jobs to the scheduling software that manages jobs on the cluster, called SLURM.

+ - interactive jobs (via srun)
- - interactive jobs
+ - interactive jobs (with faster visualization capabilities via [Savio viz node](http://research-it.berkeley.edu/services/high-performance-computing/using-brc-visualization-node-realvnc))
- - batch/background jobs
+ - batch/background jobs (via sbatch)

 Here's an example job script for a batch job.
 You'll need to modify the various "--" flags for your own work.